n13l/openaaa/README.md

  - confidentiality
  - channel binding using secure channel protocols

->Besides AAA on application layer is allways prone to many and implementation errors compared to TLS.
+>Besides AAA on application layer is allways prone to many implementation errors compared to TLS.

 **URL References**